 Your writing will enjoy a world-wide audience chiefly in America, Canada, Britain, Kenya, Portugal and India.
 Every issue of JRLJ is hosted on Goan Voice UK and other portals including Goan fora and social media.

 Previously unpublished fiction and literary non-fiction writing will be judged at the end of each calendar year for an overall excellence award and a winner will be announced on our website.
-The winning piece of writing will be awarded a cash prize of IRS 10,000.
+The prize will be restricted to original entries and emerging writers only.
+Those who have been published by a major commercial publishing house will not qualify.
+The winning piece of writing will be awarded a cash prize of IRS 10,000 and it will be published on the regional newspaper The Goan.

-Select writers may be invited to read their writing at a literary evening hosted at the Dogears Bookstore, Margoa, Goa.
+Select writers will be invited to read their writing at a literary evening hosted at the Dogears Bookstore, Margoa, Goa.

 We retain the right to publish your writing on our website, in a regional newspaper, and in an anthology.
 The world-wide copyright reverts back to the writer after first publication.